Asymptotics of randomly weighted sums without moment conditions of random weights

 \textbf{Question 5}.
-Can we weaken or even cancel the restriction on the moment of random weight $Y_1$ in the existing results?
-In other words, what can we get if we cancel any moment condition of $Y_1$?
+Can the moment condition on the random weight $Y_1$ in the existing results be weakened or even removed?
+In other words, what conclusions can be obtained without imposing any moment assumptions on $Y_1$?

-At the same time, we also aim to extend Theorem 3.A, as well as the other existing results, to the case in which the net insurance losses $X_i, i\ge1,$ are UTAI.
-To this end, by Theorem \ref{thm102}, the fact that
+At the same time, we aim to extend Theorem 3.A and related results to the case in which the net insurance losses $X_i,\ 1\le i\le n,$ are QUTAI.

-and an extended Breiman's theorem, see Lemma \ref{lem301} below, the following results can be derived directly.